City of Westminster Property Investment: Best Buy-to-Let Areas 2025

 For more information about specific areas:

-- If you're interested in the highest rental returns in Westminster, consider W2 (including Bayswater) with yields of 4.5% and WC1 (including Bloomsbury) at 4.1%, interestingly both offering stronger rental returns than many parts of London, with more accessible entry points than the City of Westminster's premium districts
+- If you're interested in the highest rental returns in Westminster, consider NW8 (St Johns Wood) with yields of 5.0% and W2 (Bayswater) at 4.8%, both offering even stronger rental returns than other parts of London.

 - For an alternative look at the local London housing market, with affordable entry prices, check out our guide to the cheapest areas to live in London.